-If you don't want to pay for regular haircuts, you can take matters into your own hands -- literally -- by purchasing high-quality hair clippers and cutting your hair yourself (or asking someone else to do it).
-Hair clippers use toothed blades that vibrate back and forth, rather like a collection of tiny scissors all lined up side by side, to cut your hair.
+If you don't want to pay for regular haircuts, you can take matters into your own hands -- literally -- by purchasing high-quality hair clippers and cutting your own hair (or asking someone else to do it for you).

 The professional-grade hair clippers a barber uses and the clippers you'd buy for home use work on the same general principle, but barbershop clippers usually have stronger, more durable motors that allow them to power through thick, wet hair or do several cuts in a row without overheating.
-A larger motor means larger, heavier clippers that can be awkward to maneuver when cutting your own hair.
+On the downside, a larger motor means larger, heavier clippers that can be awkward to maneuver when cutting your own hair.

 Home-use hair clippers are usually lighter than professional clippers and have somewhat weaker motors, although reviewers say a few can still power through thick, heavy hair like a professional model.
-These lighter home-use clippers are easier to maneuver, but shaving the back and sides of your own head can still be a challenge.
+These lighter home-use clippers are easier to maneuver, but getting them into position to shave the back and sides of your own head can still be a challenge.

 You'll also see universal motors, which are a type of rotary motor.
 If you have heavy hair, you'd do better with a clipper that features a pivot motor -- and if you intend to do a lot of heavy cutting, a rotary or universal motor is your most reliable option.